-Write down any hearing situations in which you may need help.
+Write down hearing situations where you may need help.

-Mute the hearing aid
+■ Mute the hearing aid

-Use the mute function if you need to silence the hearing aid.
+Use the mute function if you need to silence the hearing aid while wearing it.

 Do not use the mute function as an off switch, as the hearing aid still draws current from the battery in this mode.